Hybrid estimation of single exponential sums, exceptional characters and primes in short intervals: Abstract

 \section{Abstract}

-We focus on primes in short intervals $[x-x^{\alpha},x]$ under the assumption of the existence of exceptional Dirichlet characters and get a small improvement of a 2004 result of Friedlander and Iwaniec.
+We provide a new hybrid estimation of single exponential sums, combining Van der Corput, Huxley and Bourgain's result.
+We also focus on primes in short intervals $(x-x^{\alpha},x]$ under the assumption of the existence of exceptional Dirichlet characters and get a small improvement of a 2004 result of Friedlander and Iwaniec.
 By using our new estimation of exponential sums, we extend the previous admissible range $0.4937 \leqslant \alpha \leqslant 1$ to $0.4923 \leqslant \alpha \leqslant 1$.